• Skip to main content

 What is Piña Colada Cake?

-This Piña Colada Cake starts with an orange cake mix and crushed pineapple – this is where the magic is!
+This Piña Colada Cake starts with an orange cake mix and crushed pineapple, this is where the magic happens!

 Of course you have to top with a maraschino cherry or two!